Some states honoring indigenous people instead of Columbus

 ALBUQUERQUE, N.M.
 (AP) — A handful of states are celebrating their first Indigenous Peoples Day on Monday as part of a trend to move away from a day honoring Christopher Columbus.

-From Minnesota to Vermont, at least five states and Washington, D.C., have done away with Columbus Day celebrations in deference to Native Americans, though the federal Columbus Day remains in place.
+New Mexico, Vermont and Maine are among the latest to pass measures doing away with Columbus Day celebrations in deference to Native Americans.
+The federal Columbus Day holiday remains in place.

+In all, around 10 states observe some version of Indigenous Peoples Day in October, along with more than 100 U.S. cities.
+Washington, D.C., is celebrating Indigenous Peoples Day this year under a temporary measure.

 Since 1992, Native American advocates have pressed states to change Columbus Day to Indigenous Peoples Day over concerns that Columbus helped launched centuries of genocide against indigenous populations in the Americas.

-Note: This story has been updated to correct the number of states that observe Indigenous Peoples Day.